Did you know that you can make ice cream with collagen supplements?!? You'll love this low carb chocolate and blackberry recipe!

 Don't misunderstand me – the flavorless and odorless regular collagen supplements are seriously versatile.
 They can be added to all kinds of recipes.
 But when I tested the chocolate and blackberry flavor with unsweetened almond milk – it got my mind going.
 So here we go.
 A collagen-enhanced low carb chocolate ice cream!
 Enjoy…!

-To make the ice cream base, combine the following in a blender: Dark Chocolate and Blackberry Collagen Peptides, heavy cream, unsweetened almond milk, unsweetened cocoa powder, low carb sweetener (I used xylitol, but you could use Swerve or another similar granular sweetener), and xanthan gum.
+To make the ice cream base, combine the following in a blender: Dark Chocolate and Blackberry Collagen Peptides, heavy cream, unsweetened almond milk, unsweetened cocoa powder, low carb sweetener (you could use Lakanto, Swerve, or another similar granular sweetener), and xanthan gum.

 Xanthan gum – in case you haven't heard of it – is a zero carb thickener that I use a lot for sauces, but also is used commercially in several brands of ice cream.
 I mention it in my article about how to make SOFT low carb ice cream at home.